 Planning to Work And Live In Saudi Arabia?
 What Expats Need To Know

-The travel bug has bit the young and the old alike and many of them aspire to visit and experience as many countries as possible in their lifetime.
+The travel bug has bitten the young and the old alike and many of them aspire to visit and experience as many countries as possible in their lifetime.
 But not everybody is born with a silver spoon to be able to turn their elaborate travel dreams into a reality.
-So, what people have started to do is find jobs in other countries.
+So, what people have started doing, is find jobs in other countries.
 Working in a foreign country not only allows you to finance your stay in a country but also gives you a peek into how it is like to live in a certain country.
 You get to experience the real deal – the food, the culture and the people.

-Earlier people were interested in working either in the USA or in the UK, but many new countries have been added to the list.
+Earlier, people were interested in working either in the USA or in the UK, but many new countries have been added to the list.
 One such addition is Saudi Arabia.
 Today, many people are relocating to Saudi Arabia not just for discovering the beauty of the place but also for the intercultural experience it has to offer.

 But that’s not it.